Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 A carafe from Nespresso is a stylish and convenient way to serve espresso drinks to multiple people at once.

-The Nespresso carafe pod size is 18 oz (535 ml)—designed specifically for Vertuo machines to brew larger quantities for sharing.
+The Nespresso carafe pod size is 18 oz (535 ml) and is designed specifically for Vertuo machines to brew larger quantities for sharing.

-Unlike other home espresso machines that require individual servings, a Nespresso carafe can help you quickly make large batches of coffee in no time.
+Unlike other home espresso machines that require individual servings, a Nespresso carafe allows you to quickly make large batches of coffee in no time.

 Original pod sizes explained (Full Breakdown)